Joint Composite Latent Space Bayesian Optimization: Additional Ablation Studies

-In addition to the core components of JoCo, we have also performed ablation study around training hyperparameters of JoCo.
+In addition to the core components of JoCo, we also performed ablation studies around training hyperparameters of JoCo.
 By default, we update models in JoCo after each batch of black-box function evaluations for 1 epoch using up to 20 data points (i.e., $N_{\text{Epoch}}=1$, $N_b=20$) with learning rate being 0.01.
-Specifically, we investigate how \begin{enumerate} \item $N_{\text{Epoch}}$, the number of epochs we update models in JoCo with during optimization; \item $N_b$, the number of latest data points we use to update models in JoCo; \item Learning rate. \end{enumerate} In the ablation studies, we vary one of the above hyperparameters at a time and examine how JoCo performs on different optimization tasks.
-In general, we have found JoCo robust to different training hyperparameters.
+Specifically, we investigate how robust JoCo's performance is with respect to changes in \begin{enumerate} \item $N_{\text{Epoch}}$, the number of epochs we update models in JoCo with during optimization; \item $N_b$, the number of latest data points we use to update models in JoCo; \item the learning rate. \end{enumerate} In the ablation studies, we vary one of the above hyperparameters at a time and examine how JoCo performs on different optimization tasks.
+In general, we have found JoCo to be very robust to changes in these parameters.

 Figure~\ref{fig:ablation_epoch} shows the ablation results on $N_{\text{Epoch}}$.
-Note that when setting $N_{\text{Epoch}}=0$, it is equivalent of not updating JoCo components during optimization.
-As it is clear in Figure~\ref{fig:ablation_epoch}, updating the encoders and GPs in JoCo adaptively as we move closer to the optimum is crucial for the performance of JoCo.
+Note that setting $N_{\text{Epoch}}=0$ is equivalent to not updating JoCo components during optimization.
+Figure~\ref{fig:ablation_epoch} demonstrates that updating the encoders and GPs in JoCo adaptively as we move closer to the optimum is crucial for the performance of JoCo.

-On the other hand, when we do update the models, as shown in Figure~\ref{fig:ablation_epoch}, Figure~\ref{fig:ablation_lookback} Figure~\ref{fig:ablation_lr}, JoCo displays very stable performance with regard to the choices of training hyperparameters such as $N_{\text{Epoch}}$, $N_b$, and learning rate.
+On the other hand, when we do update the models, JoCo displays very stable performance with regard to the choices of training hyperparameters such as $N_{\text{Epoch}}$ (Figure~\ref{fig:ablation_epoch}), $N_b$ (Figure~\ref{fig:ablation_lookback}), and learning rate (Figure~\ref{fig:ablation_lr}).